 Dom Bede Stockill received the abbatial blessing on March 25th, from Archbishop André Richard in the church of Our Lady of Fatima at Collette.
 The community at this time counted nine members with stability in residence.
 Dom Bede is the 8th Superior and the 4th Abbot.

 2004 The Calvary Abbey website was launched.
 A new arrangement of movable choir stalls was installed in the chapel as a way of adapting to smaller numbers.
-Extensive repairs were made to the three storey chicken barn.
+Extensive repairs were made to the three-story chicken barn.
 Fr.
-Graham Touchie was ordained priest.
+Graham Touchie was ordained, priest.

 2005 The silos were demolished and silage bunkers built.